muckamuck/pyvim/README.md

 If you want to use this you should: pip install pdbrc to make full use of the interactive debug facility.
 The debug facility can be accessed with either running the file with a command like:
 1) python -m pdb something.py
 or
-2) placing "import pdb; pdb.set_trace() in your code just above your suspected problem.
+2) placing "import pdb; pdb.set_trace()" in your code just above your suspected problem.